rebelsky/sams-assorted-musings-reflections/naming-open-curriculum-2020-01-xx.md

 "Student-Designed Curriculum".
 Agh!
 Why can't I find one that works.

+I asked someone in Communications.
+They have no current plans to change the name [7], but they do find it frustrating that so many people consider it necessary to hyphenate "individually advised" [8].
 ---

 [1] That's my attempt to phrase our anti-requirements as positive